-U.S. Border Patrol, Mexican Authorities Search Rio Grande River For Missing 2-Year-Old
+U.S. Border Patrol, Mexican Authorities Search Rio Grande For Missing 2-Year-Old

-U.S. Border Patrol agents and Mexican law enforcement are searching for a 2-year-old girl who missing in the Rio Grande River.
+U.S. Border Patrol agents and Mexican law enforcement are searching for a 2-year-old girl who went missing in the Rio Grande.
 They are searching a section of the river near the border city of Del Rio, Texas, which is about 150 miles west of San Antonio.

 "Any time a child is lost it is a tragic event," said Del Rio Sector Chief Patrol Agent Raul L. Ortiz in a statement Tuesday evening.
 "I can not imagine the anguish the parents of this young girl must be feeling and I hope our search efforts pay off with a positive outcome."